 Introducing an elegant solution

 In either case, the telemetry sent to New Relic One needs the New Relic license key to identify and authenticate itself on behalf of the customer.
 For the log ingest Lambda I described in my previous post, this is easy: there’s only one per region, so having the license key in an environment variable is straightforward.
 For the telemetry extension, it was clear we would need a better solution to manage the license key.
-The answer is AWS’s management service for secrets.
+The answer is AWS Secrets Manager.
 We’ve integrated the service with the New Relic Lambda extension and made it the default path for license key retrieval.
 As a result, during setup (per region), we create the license key secret.
 Each function’s execution role then needs to include permission to read that secret.
 The secret is only read on function cold start, which avoids concerns around AWS Secrets Manager’s API latency and minimizes AWS costs.

 Decorating telemetry for you